ssvlabs/SIPs/sips/cluster_consensus.md

 #### Happy Flow

-1. `Cluster` receives duties that match a certain slot.
-If the slot is higher then `highestDecidedSlot` starts consensus for the relevant roles, and initializes a `ClusterRunner` for the relevant Validators.
+1. `Committee` receives duties that match a certain slot.
+If the slot is higher then `highestDecidedSlot` starts consensus for the relevant roles, and initializes a `CommitteeRunner` for the relevant Validators.
-2. `Cluster` receives consensus messages and hands them over `ClusterRunner` that hands them over to the `QBFTController` that has unchanged logic.
+2. `Committee` receives consensus messages and hands them over `CommitteeRunner` that hands them over to the `QBFTController` that has unchanged logic.
 The only difference is `BeaconVote` is used as the ConsensusData object.
-3. Once `ProcessConsensus` decides, the `Cluster` will create a post consensus of PartialSignatureMessage that aggregates the beacon partial signature for all relevant validators.
+3. Once `ProcessConsensus` decides, the `Committee` will create a post consensus of PartialSignatureMessage that aggregates the beacon partial signature for all relevant validators.
-4. `Cluster` will process post-consensus partial signature messages and submit a beacon message for each validator.
+4. `Committee` will process post-consensus partial signature messages and submit a beacon message for each validator.

 ### Stopping Runs

 Previously we have letted new validator duties stop the run for the previous duty.
-For a cluster this is not a good idea and instead we will count on a tuned `CutOffRound` per duty to stop the instance.
+For a committee this is not a good idea and instead we will count on a tuned `CutOffRound` per duty to stop the instance.

 ### Omitting Partial Signatures

-If in post-consensus stage for attestation duty, the duty's slot is lower than a validator's `ClusterShare's` `highestAttestingSlot`, the `ClusterRunner` will omit the post-consesnus message for this validator.
+If in post-consensus stage for attestation duty, the duty's slot is lower than a validator's `CommitteeShare's` `highestAttestingSlot`, the `CommitteeRunner` will omit the post-consesnus message for this validator.

 #### Sync Committee
 `CutOffRound = 4  \\ one slot`